 About Lumiere Press

-Lumiere Press is the private press of Michael Torosian.
-In the fine press tradition, the books are composed in lead, hand printed, and hand bound.
-The publishing program is devoted exclusively to photography, and each book aspires in its concept, graphic design, and bookmaking craftsmanship to be the manifestation of its artistic content.
-The shop's first printing press was acquired in 1981, and in 1986 the publishing program was launched with the publication of Edward Weston: Dedicated to Simplicity.
+Established in 1986 by Michael Torosian, Lumiere Press exemplifies the fine press tradition - the books are composed in lead type, hand printed, and hand bound.
+The press is devoted exclusively to the art of photography, and each book aspires in its concept, graphic design, and craftsmanship to be the reflection and manifestation of its scholarly and artistic content.
+The publishing program was launched in 1986 with the publication of Edward Weston: Dedicated to Simplicity.

-As objects of the book arts, as well as contributions to the literature of photography, Lumiere Press books have been acquired by more than 200 public institutions, among them: The Museum of Modern Art, New York; International Center of Photography, New York; National Gallery of Canada, Ottawa; Victoria and Albert Museum, London; Huntington Library, San Marino; New York Public Library; J. Paul Getty Museum, Los Angeles; George Eastman House, Rochester; and the Beinecke Rare Book and Manuscript Library, Yale University, New Haven.
+As specimens of the book arts, as well as contributions to the literature of photography, Lumiere Press books have been acquired by more than 200 public institutions, among them: The Museum of Modern Art, New York; International Center of Photography, New York; National Gallery of Canada, Ottawa; Victoria and Albert Museum, London; Huntington Library, San Marino; New York Public Library; J. Paul Getty Museum, Los Angeles; George Eastman House, Rochester; the Beinecke Rare Book and Manuscript Library, Yale University, New Haven; and The Morgan Library & Museum, New York.

 The press's books have also been recognized for design and production excellence notably, inclusion in the American Institute of Graphic Arts venerable “Fifty Books of the Year” and a succession of First Place Awards from the Alcuin Society.
 In recognition of his accomplishments as a photographer, writer, designer, and artisan, Michael Torosian has been awarded Senior Arts Grants from the Canada Council for the Arts and the Ontario Arts Council.
-As well, Michael Torosian has been the recipient of two Chalmers Arts Fellowships.
+As well, he has been the recipient of two Chalmers Arts Fellowships.